 A hard floor camper trailer.
+Image: Aaron Schubert

 There are a lot of people out there towing trailers that are not legal, and this puts the drivers (and others on the road) at considerable risk.
-Some camper trailers are light (around 500kg), and some are extremely heavy (around 3 tonne!).
+Some camper trailers are light (around 500kg), and some are extremely heavy (around 3 tonnes!).

-Travelling the NT with our camper trailer.
+Travelling the NT with a camper trailer.
+Image: Aaron Schubert

 The easiest place to suss out a heap of camper trailers in a short period of time is the local Caravan/Camping/4WD shows.
 It makes things so much easier.